WebAssembly/spec/md-proto/WebAssembly.md

 the table, the depth is the value of the indexed table element.
 Otherwise, the depth is `$default`.

-Then, `br_table` reads the control flow stack at that depth in the stack and [branches](#branching) to it.
+Then, `br_table` reads the control-flow stack at that depth in the stack and [branches](#branching) to it.
 Its return value is the value of its first operand.

 **Validation**:
- - [Pop] a type from the type stack.
-For each depth in the table and `$default`, [Merge] it with with the type of the control flow stack at that depth.
+ - [Merge] the [forwarding control-flow type] into the the control-flow type of the control-flow stack entry at depth `$depth` from the top.

 > This instruction serves the role of what is sometimes called a "jump table" in other languages.
 "Branch" is used here instead to emphasize the commonality with